by Summer Kelley

 Jahim's church in Juba, South Sudan.

-The title photo is of ITMI Director, Steve Evers with a group of South Sudanese believers who were "accidentally" equipped with a weekend training Steve gave.
+The title photo of this post is of ITMI Director, Steve Evers with a group of South Sudanese believers who were "accidentally" equipped with a weekend training Steve gave.

 Newly planted church on ISM's property - in a converted piggery building!